outsinre/outsinre.github.com/_posts/2019-04-11-zookeeper-kafka.md

 4. dataDir: persistent storage for both snapshots of in-memory data and trasaction logs.
 4. dataLogDir: a dedicated directive that defines a different location to store transactions logs.

-   A separate physical storage device for transaction logs can significantly reduce latencies of updating.
+   A separate physical storage device for transaction logs can significantly improve performance of ZooKeeper.
 5. clientPort: the port to listen for client (Kafka brokers in this case) connections.
 By default, it is 2181.

+   clientPortAddress is the address to listen for client connections.
+By default, it is '0.0.0.0'.
 6. autopurge.snapRetainCount: when doing storage cleanup, only retain the most recent version.
 No less than 3!
 7. autopurge.purgeInterval: cleanup interval in hour unit.
 8. server.X=hostname:port1:port2: